finbourne/lusid-sdk-java-preview/sdk/docs/PersonsApi.md

 # **deletePersonProperties**
 > DeletedEntityResponse deletePersonProperties(idTypeScope, idTypeCode, code, propertyKeys, effectiveAt)

-[EXPERIMENTAL] DeletePersonProperties: Delete Person Properties
+[EARLY ACCESS] DeletePersonProperties: Delete Person Properties

 Delete all properties that belong to the given property keys of the person.